fbpx

 PREGNANT WORKERS FAIRNESS ACT

-The Pregnant Workers Fairness Act is a new federal law set to take effect on June 27, 2023.
+The Pregnant Workers Fairness Act is a new federal law that will take effect on June 27, 2023.
 It provides new protections to pregnant women in the workplace.
 These protections include the right to reasonable accommodations, breaks, childbirth recovery, and much more.
-Pregnant women are also protected from retaliation for requesting reasonable accommodation under the new law.
+Under the new law, pregnant women are also protected from retaliation for requesting reasonable accommodations.

 Both employees and employers need to understand what this new law entails.
 These protections protect pregnant workers and may result in substantial penalties to an employer who violates these protections.
 Whether you are an employee who faced discrimination or an employer looking to comply with the new law, understanding the Pregnant Workers Fairness Act will protect your rights.